-Dr. Joseph Centeno practices orthopedics/orthopedic surgery.
-He is especially interested in musculoskeletal surgery.
-His hospital/clinic affiliations include SEBMF - Diablo Division Community Provider Network and Sutter Solano Medical Center.
-Dr. Centeno is a graduate of the University of California, Los Angeles (UCLA), David Geffen School of Medicine and a graduate of Stanford University Medical Center's residency program.
-He accepts Anthem, Blue Cross/Blue Shield, and CIGNA Plans, as well as other insurance carriers.
-He has an open panel.
+Dr. Joseph Centeno is an orthopedics/orthopedic surgery specialist in Vallejo, CA and Pinole, CA. He has a special interest in musculoskeletal surgery.
+Dr. Centeno is professionally affiliated with SEBMF - Diablo Division Community Provider Network and Sutter Solano Medical Center.
+He is a graduate of the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+For his professional training, Dr. Centeno completed a residency program at Stanford University Medical Center.
+He takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, as well as other insurance carriers.
+He is open to new patients.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.